Fiji Indian organisations: Indian Association of Fiji (1920)

 The Indian Association of Fiji was formed in 1920 by N. B. Mitter, who was the headmaster of a school in Nadi.
-The Association organised labourers from the Western Division, which included Ba, Nadi, Lautoka and Nadroga.
+The Association organized laborers from the Western Division, which included Ba, Nadi, Lautoka and Nadroga.
 In the early 1920s Ram Singh tried to revive the defunct Indian Imperial Association as the Indian Association of Fiji but having representatives from all sections of the Indian community.
-It made representations to the Secretary of State for the Colonies about residential tax and other issues, but the Government regarded it as representing only the urban educated Indians and refused to recognise it.
+It made representations to the Secretary of State for the Colonies about residential tax and other issues, but the Government regarded it as representing only the urban educated Indians and refused to recognize it.
 On 9 December 1934, The Indian Association was reformed, this time as a successor to the Fiji Indian National Congress.
 Its president was A. D. Patel and Vishnu Deo was its secretary.
 The Association made representations to England and India opposing the proposal for a purely nominated system of choosing members to the Legislative Council.
 In 1935, the Association protested to restrictions to Indian immigration to Fiji.